hjawhar/GeeksCloudLibrary/README.md

 ## Implementation - Example

-<p>An example of on how to run the app could be found in the ConsoleApp project</p>
+<p>An example on how to run the app could be found in the ConsoleApp project</p>